tariq7299/ArabicApp/dynamic-to-to.md

 ## Implemetation and steps

 2. Create contact us seciton

-- Make the button take the width of text with some padding only
+   - Add icons and position them
-- Make the spacing of contetn look nice
+     - Make set the correct widht of each icon
-- Donload the icons
-- Add each icon
+     - Add positions to each div
-- Make the text on right
+     - set each one in its appropriate place
--
+   - fix border of image

 # Refrences and strenghin my knowledge of django and JWT and Graphiql